cncf/toc/reviews/tuf-graduation.md

 # TUF Graduation Application

-The Update Framework (TUF) helps developers maintain the security of a software update system, even against attackers that compromise the repository or signing keys.
+The Update Framework (TUF) helps developers maintain the security of a software update system, even against attackers that compromise some repository or signing keys.
 TUF provides a flexible framework and specification that developers can adopt into any software update system.

 ## TUF fulfills all the incubating and graduation criteria: